|

 I edit and look for smooth, natural development and continuity.
 I worked with our illustrator (Del Hopewell) to translate

 ideas into images.
 Del is a dream to work with.
+C: Vicky and I discuss what we’d

 like to accomplish and possible ways to make it happen, then I write it up.
 Writing being a process of discovery, things often